Younes-Sehanine/Road_Accident_Dashboard/README.md

 ## Acknowledgements

 A heartfelt thank you to Swapnjeet S from Data Tutorials – your inspiring YouTube videos provided invaluable insights that helped shape this project.
+---

+## Announcement & Thanks

-Additionally, please visit my [portfolio website](https://yourportfolio.example.com) to explore more of my work and check out further details about this project at [Project Link](https://yourprojectlink.example.com).
+Thank you for reviewing this project.
+For additional information and to explore more of my work, please visit my [portfolio website](https://yourportfolio.example.com) and find further details about this project at [Project Link](https://yourprojectlink.example.com).
+I also extend my sincere thanks to Swapnjeet S from Data Tutorials for his invaluable YouTube tutorials that played a key role in this project's development.
-Thank you for taking the time to review my work!